 “The second biggest Turkish hip-hop city after Istanbul is Berlin,” says Ceza.
 “I’ve been living in Kreuzberg for two years and actually it’s the first place that I’ve officially registered as a resident apart from Istanbul.
 It’s the first time that I’m living anywhere outside my hometown.
-It’s a place I think where I really am free.
-In Istanbul it’s more difficult for me to eat outside, to go shopping, just walk around the city, because people would stare at me.
-And in Kreuzberg this obviously isn’t the case.
+It’s a place where I feel free.
+In Istanbul it’s more difficult for me to eat outside, to go shopping, just walk around the city, because people always stare at me.
+In Kreuzberg this obviously isn’t the case.
 It’s an environment I quite like.
 I’ve also got great opportunities to work here.
 Mainly, though, I’m just relaxing, taking time off from Turkey.“

-Here is where it all began, in Kreuzberg in the ‘80s, way back in West-Berlin.
+Here is where it all began, in Kreuzberg in the ‘80s, “way back in West-Berlin,” as the Iggy Pop song goes.
 The Wall was still up.
-Turks lived in dilapidated apartment buildings with faulty plumbing and outdoor toilets, left behind by Germans who had fled to the new satellite cities of Märkische Viertel and Gropius Stadt.
+Turks lived in dilapidated apartment buildings with faulty plumbing and outdoor toilets, left behind by Germans who had fled to the new clean and efficient satellite cities of Märkische Viertel and Gropius Stadt.
 The shops were few and far between.
 Some punks squatted in run-down buildings and American soldiers drove jeeps around near the Wall with machine gunners at the turrets.
 Now and then a tour-bus came down Oranien Straße with rubber-necking German tourists eager to see the way the punks and kanaken lived.
 The punks threw old shoes.
 The Turks waved.

-At the time Berlin was full of immigrant gangs.
-Taking their name from SO36, the post-code of this part of Berlin Kreuzberg situated around Kottbusser Tor and Oranien Straße, the 36 Boys were Kreuzberg’s – indeed Berlin’s – most famous street gang.
-They were active from the mid eighties to mid nineties, existing alongside other immigrant gangs, adopting as their models the American ghetto gangs Crips and Bloods from L.A.
+At the time, Berlin was full of immigrant gangs.
+Taking their name from SO36, the post-code of this part of Berlin Kreuzberg situated around Kottbusser Tor and Oranien Straße, the 36 Boys were Berlin’s most famous street gang.
+They were active from the mid-eighties to mid-nineties, existing alongside other immigrant gangs, adopting as their models the L.A. ghetto gangs Crips and Bloods.
 The gangs had names like Fighters, Warriors, Giants, Black Panthers, Simseklers, Spinner, Berlin Raiders, Vikings, East Side Lobos, Los Diablos and Barbaren.

 The 36 Boys fought pitched battles against neo-Nazis, defending their turf from other rival Berlin gangs.
-Today the 36 Boys are celebrities and kiez (neighborhood) heroes.
-Gang member Killa Hakan is a popular rapper both here and in Turkey.
+Today the 36 Boys are local celebrities and kiez (neighborhood) heroes.
+Gang member Killa Hakan is a popular rapper both here and in Turkey, whose Turkish language rap song “Fight Kulüb” has gotten 67 million clicks and counting on YouTube.
 Founder Muci Tosun is a world champion professional boxer.
-Neco Çelik is a renown Turkish film director – dubbed by The New York Times “the Spike Lee of Kreuzberg” – and Tim Raue, the only German member of the gang, is a star chef with four swank restaurants in Berlin and two Michelen stars.
+Neco Çelik is a renowned Turkish theater and film director – dubbed by The Frankfurter Allgemeine “the Spike Lee of Kreuzberg” – and Tim Raue, the only German member of the gang, is a star chef with four swank restaurants in Berlin and two Michelen stars.

 Kreuzberg 36 was also the turf of Islamic Force, the legendary early West Berlin Turkish rap group, whose song “My Melodie”, came as a revelation to a generation of young immigrant hip-hop youth.
 When they heard it in the disco, the arabesk Ibrahim Tatlises sample, followed by “Kick the melody, kick, kick the melody…”, all the Turks flipped out, took each other by the hand and danced halay.

 Outsiders saw the name as antagonistic and a provocation, but actually Islamic Force had nothing to do with Islam.
 On the cover of their album Mesaj, was a quote from a poem by the Anatolian poet Yunus Emre: “Our name is modesty.
 Our enemy is hate.
 We don’t hate anyone.
 For us the whole world is one.”
-Ultimately, they switched their name to Kan-AK so that they did not offend any conservative Muslim Turks or be mistaken for a radical group.
+Ultimately, they switched their name to Kan-AK so as not to offend any conservative Muslims – or be mistaken for radical islamists.

 If Islamic Force’s “My Melodie”, was the first Turkish rap song that made use of an Oriental sample, German Turkish-Cuban-German rap collective, Cartel came out with a song that pushed the envelope even further.